 “Then all this assembly (and the entire earth from the previous verse) will know that the Lord does not save with a sword and spear; for the battle is the Lord’s and He will give you into our hands.”

 When people – and nations – humble themselves before the Lord, fear the Lord, put their trust in the Lord, the Lord will answer.
 The history of Israel proves this and so does American history.
 We have been blessed abundantly in my country, America.
 Our forefathers knew where the blessing came from.
-George Washington said
+George Washington, our first president said,

 “It is the duty of all NATIONS to acknowledge the providence of Almighty God, to obey His will, to be grateful for His benefits, and humbly to implore His protection and favor.”